A Linear Time Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Proof of the Structure Theorem in Two Dimensions

-If $F$ is $T$-crossing, the cost of connecting $x$ to the closest point in $Z(F,1)$ is at most the cost of connecting $x$ to $x_F$, since $x_F\in Z(F,1)$.
+The cost of connecting $x$ to the closest point in $Z(F,1)$ is at most the cost of connecting $x$ to $x_F$, since $x_F\in Z(F,1)$.
 Since $|G_S|=1$, $x$ and $x_F$ are considered as ``near'' crossings on $F$ in the construction.
-By \cref{lem:patching-KNW}, the overall cost of connecting ``near'' crossings is $O(1/r)\cdot\opt$, hence the following bound.
+By \cref{lem:patching-KNW}, the expected overall cost of connecting ``near'' crossings (i.e., Step 3 of the construction) is $O(1/r)\cdot\opt$, hence the following bound.

-\begin{lemma} The total connection cost over all sides $F$ of all cells $C$ such that $|G_S|=1$ and $F$ is $T$-crossing in Step~4 of the construction is $O(1/r)\cdot \opt$. \end{lemma}
+\begin{lemma} The expected total connection cost over all sides $F$ of all cells $C$ such that $|G_S|=1$ and $F$ is $T$-crossing in Step~4 of the construction is $O(1/r)\cdot \opt$. \end{lemma}

-It remains to consider sides $F$ such that $|G_S|=1$ and $F$ is not $T$-crossing.
-We call such sides \emph{interesting}.